openstack/barbican-specs/specs/juno/consume-keystone-events.rst

 Event listener will use oslo messaging library which provides a abstraction to allow usage of different type of messaging transport.

-* Delete of a keystone project will invoke delete on related secret(s), container(s), tenant entity.
+* Deletion of a keystone project will invoke delete on related secret(s), container(s), tenant entity.
 Currently entity delete is a soft delete as specific fields are marked deleted but record remains in datastore.
+In the event that a project is disabled, Keystone will invalidate the tokens for that project and the secrets owned by that project will be inaccessible.
+  The secrets owned by Barbican won't be soft deleted but they will be unreachable.

 * Keystone sends various notification events based on its own resource types (e.g. user, project, role etc.) and type of operation (e.g. created,